richardcrichardc/CommunityResponse/README.md

 # Community Response

 <a href="https://hackerspace.govhack.org/content/community-response">Community Response</a> is
-mobile web app and management console, developed over 48hrs for <a href="https://www.govhack.org/">GovtHack 2015</a>.
+mobile web app and management console, developed over 48 hours for <a href="https://www.govhack.org/">GovtHack 2015</a>.

 ###How to build